QMCPACK/qmcpack/docs/methods.rst

-.. _walker_traces
+.. _walker_logs

-Walker Data Traces
+Walker Data Logs
 ==================

-Detailed per-walker information can be written to HDF5 files for VMC or DMC by including the <walkertraces/> XML element.
+Detailed per-walker information can be written to HDF5 files for VMC or DMC by including the <walkerlogs/> XML element.
 This includes the LocalEnergy and its components for each walker from each MC step.
 By default, more detailed particle-level information (e.g. electron coordinates) is also written for the lowest, highest, and median energy walkers at each MC step (modest disk usage).